ncatlab/nlab-content/pages/9/1/6/0/619/content.md

 ### reflective subcategories of locally presentable categories

-Both the weak and strong versions of [[Vop?nka's principle]] are equivalent to fairly simple statements concerning reflective subcategories of locally presentable categories:
+Both the weak and strong versions of [[Vopěnka's principle]] are equivalent to fairly simple statements concerning reflective subcategories of locally presentable categories:

 +-- {: .un_theorem}
 ###### Theorem

-The weak [[Vop?nka's principle]] is equivalent to the statement:
+The weak [[Vopěnka's principle]] is equivalent to the statement:

 For $C$ a [[locally presentable category]],  every [[full subcategory]] $D \hookrightarrow C$ which is closed under [[limit]]s is a reflective subcategory.